haninge-geodata/origo-admin/README.md

     * `akadmin` assumes you are using Authentik in its default configuration
 17. Run `docker-compose up -d client proxy`
 18. Visit `http://localhost:3000`

+## Settings

+The various parts of Origo Admin can be configured using environment variables.

+_This section is work in progress_

+### `AUTHENTICATED_PREFIXES` (Client, optional)

+Set this to a comma-separated list of URL prefixes for map services that require authentication.
+When accessing these services, the client will include an `Authorization` header with the same access token as used by Origo Admin itself.